Rena, Norway

 Rena is the administrative centre of Åmot Municipality in Innlandet county, Norway.
 The village is located at the confluence of the rivers Glomma (Norway's longest river) and Rena (a tributary to Glomma).
 It is located about 7 km north of the village of Åsta and about 60 km south of the village of Koppang.
 The 2.04 km2 village has a population (2024) of 2,117 and a population density of 1038 PD/km2.

 The Rena Campus of the Inland Norway University of Applied Sciences is located in Rena.
 It has a modern school building plus student dormitories at this site.
 There are also two Chinese restaurants, a public cinema, and several hotels in the village. Åmot Church is also located in the village as well.
 Rena is the starting point of both the Birkebeinerrennet ski race and the Birkebeinerrittet Mountain bike race.

 The village lies within the Østerdalen valley which is a mountainous and forested area.
 The surrounding area has several lakes, forests and rivers.
 Just northeast of Rena is the Rena Military Camp, Norway's largest military camp.
 This area is used by the military for special forces training.

+History

+In April 2026, Norway’s largest known Viking Era coin deposit was discovered.
+Named the Rena hoard (or Mørstad hoard, after the farm where it was found), it contains more than 3,000 coins dating to the late Viking Age.
+The majority originate from German and English mints, though Norwegian coins are also represented.
+The hoard is believed to have been assembled around 1050.